datahub-project/datahub/docs/managed-datahub/observe/freshness-assertions.md

   - **Information Schema**: A system Table that is exposed by the Data Warehouse which contains live information about the Databases and Tables stored inside the Data Warehouse.
 It is usually efficient to check, but lacks detailed information about the _type_ of change that was last made to a specific table (e.g. the operation itself - INSERT, UPDATE, DELETE, number of impacted rows, etc)

-  - **Column Value Query**: Acryl can also determine whether a Table has changed by issuing a query against a specific column of the table.
-    There are two categories of columns that are supported as indicators of Table changes:

   - **Last Modified Column**: A Date or Timestamp column that represents the last time that a specific _row_ was touched or updated.
     Adding a Last Modified Column to each warehouse Table is a pattern is often used for existing use cases around change management.
     If this change source is used, a query will be issued to the Table to search for rows that have been modified within a specific window of time (based on the Change Window)

   - **High Watermark Column**: A column that contains a constantly-incrementing value - a date, a time, or another always-increasing number.
     If this change source is used, a query will be issued to the Table to look for rows with a new "high watermark", e.g. a value that is higher than the previously observed value, in order to determine whether the Table has been changed within a given period of time.
     Note that this approach is only supported if the Change Window does not use a fixed interval.

-    Using Column Value Queries to determine whether a Table has changed useful because it can be customized to determine whether specific types of important changes have been made to a given Table.
+  Using the final 2 approaches - column value queries - to determine whether a Table has changed useful because it can be customized to determine whether specific types of important changes have been made to a given Table.
   Because it does not involve system warehouse tables, it is also easily portable across Data Warehouse and Data Lake providers.

 Freshness Assertions also have an off switch: they can be started or stopped at any time with the click of button.